 This fish finder might be simplistic, but it gets the job done.
 It’ll locate and display the location of fish up to 240 feet, and it comes with an LED backlight to reduce glare and also help provide increased visibility at night.

 The HawkEye also offers a wide assortment of fish finder mounting options.
-It comes with an extender arm that you can use to mount it on kayaks, Jon boats, and more.
+It comes with an extender arm that makes it a great kayak fish finder.
+The many mounting choices will also work for small boat, Jon boat, and the likes.

 Lowrance HOOK2 9 9-Inch Fish Finder